amusecode/amuse/doc/reference/particles.rst

 ~~~~~~~~~~
 The AMUSE datamodel is based on objects stored in containers.
 The
 containers store all the relevant data of the objects.
 One can work
-with the data in a container as a whole or with an indiviual object
+with the data in a container as a whole or with an individual object
 in a container.
 When working with an individual object all data will
 be retrieved from and stored in the container of that object. *This
 is different from normal python objects and lists where the lists